-Johnson & Johnson (JNJ) and Pfizer Inc.’s experimental Alzheimer’s medicine may reduce the development of tau tangles in the brain, a hallmark trait of the degenerative condition, a small study suggested.
+Johnson & Johnson (JNJ:US) and Pfizer Inc.’s experimental Alzheimer’s medicine may reduce the development of tau tangles in the brain, a hallmark trait of the degenerative condition, a small study suggested.

 More than 5 million Americans have Alzheimer’s, a disease marked by the buildup of amyloid plaque and snarls of the tau protein.
 The drug bapineuzumab is being jointly developed by J&J and Pfizer to attack the disorder.